iroumec/Zylva/README.md

 Zylva EERD is an enhanced entity-relationship model diagram application developed completely in Java.

+> [!CAUTION]
+>
+> This is still a pre-release, which may contain severe bugs.
-Suggestions and contributions are highly appreciated!
+> Suggestions and contributions to possible improvements are highly appreciated!

 # Easy and fast controls!